 The Lhasa Apso originates in Tibet, where they served as palace and monastery watchdogs.
 Although no longer used as watchdogs, the Lhasa Apso has not lost its keen eye and alert bark.
 What this dog loves most, though, is spending time with family.

-A true companion breed, the Lhasa Apso is an intelligent dog that is great for active owners and adaptable to any living situation.
-The Lhasa Apso is not trusting of strangers and can be fiercely protective when needed to be.
+A faithful companion breed, the Lhasa Apso is an intelligent dog that is great for active owners and adaptable to any living situation.
+The Lhasa Apso is not trusting of strangers and can be fiercely protective when needed.

 Are Lhasa Apso’s Aggressive?